Note: This is a translation from the Japanese article.

 We wanted to create this test automation environment in the cloud, considering maintenance cost and stability.

-I expected to easily create it because it`s provided by Docker image.
+I expected to be able to easily create it because it's provided by the Docker image.

 However, there are restrictions for using this Docker-Android in the cloud.

 Docker-Android needs hardware virtualization because it uses x86 Android emulators.